2nd Lt. Leroy Arnold Scoville

 On the work detail, Leroy and the other POWs recovered disabled vehicles as scrap metal.
 Since the cars and trucks did not run, the POWs would tie them together with rope and tow them behind an operational vehicle.
 Each man, would steer one of the vehicles that was tied together by rope.

 When the scrap metal detail ended, Leroy was sent to Cabanatuan #1.
 This camp was opened to replace Camp O'Donnell.
 He remained in the camp for ten days before being sent to Cabanatuan.
 It is known that he was in the camp hospital immediately after arriving in the camp.
 According to medical records from the camp hospital, he was tested for tuberculosis on June 6th.
 The results were negative, but no date of discharge was given.
 He spent another two and one half years in the camp and lived in Barracks #9, Group II, Company VII.
-At some point, Leroy contracted malaria.
+It was during this time, that Leroy became good friends and bunk mates with 2nd Lt.
+Jacques Merrifield.
+Merrifield had been a Illinois National Guardmen assigned to HQ C Company, 192nd Tank Battalion.
+At some point, during his time in the camp, Leroy contracted malaria.

 On December 12, 1944, the POWs heard rumors that a detail was being sent out.
-The POWs went through what was a farce of an inspection.
+On December 13th, the POWs whose names were posted were awakened at 4:00 A.M.
+At 7:30, roll call was started and took until 9:00 A.M. to finish.
+The POWs names appeared on a roster.
+They went through what was a farce of an inspection.
 They were told cigarettes, soap, and salt would be issued.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
-The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.
-At 4:00 a.m. the morning of December 13th, Leroy and the other POWs were awakened.

 The ship left Manila on December 14th, at about 3:30 AM, as part of the MATA-37 a convoy bound for Takao, Formosa.
 By the swells in the water, the POWs could tell that the ship was in open water.